 Any queries about admissions to our college should be directed to our College Reception.
 You can contact us on 01543 502215 or via email at email@example.com

 APPLICATIONS TO SIXTH FORM

 Students transferring from Year 11 do not need to re-apply but must meet the requirements for the courses for which they have applied.

 Please see Sixth Form entry requirements for the relevant year of entry.
 Applications from external students are welcome and places will be offered up to maximum capacity.
 Applications should reach the school by the published closing date, and in the case of oversubscription, the same criteria will apply as for Year 7.

 Further queries should be directed to the Head of Sixth Form.
-A Sixth Form Prospectus is available.
+A Sixth Form Prospectus is available upon request.